Prague astronomical clock: Moon

 The movement of the Moon on the ecliptic is shown similarly to that of the Sun, although the speed is much faster, due to the Moon's orbit around the Earth.
 The Moon's arm is on the 379-tooth gear inside the clock machine.

-The half-silvered, half-black sphere of the Moon also shows the Lunar phase.
+The half-silvered, half-black sphere of the Moon also shows the lunar phase.
 The Moon has a 57-tooth gear inside its sphere, and is slowly rotated by a screw-thread attached to a weight, advancing two teeth per day.
 This movement, powered only by gravity, makes the Orloj unique in the world among astronomical clocks showing the phases of the Moon.
 The mechanism was created by an unknown maker, probably in the mid-17th century.
-Unlike the original device, the construction of which was described in a report from 1570, this mechanism produces much smaller deviation from the actual lunar phase of about one day in five years.
+Unlike the original device, the construction of which was described in a report from 1570, this mechanism produces a much smaller deviation from the actual lunar phase of about one day in five years.

 Animated figures

 The four figures flanking the clock are set in motion on the hour, and represent four things that were despised at the time of the clock's making.
-From left to right in the photographs, the first is Vanity, represented by a figure admiring himself in a mirror.
+From left to right in the photographs, the first is vanity, represented by a figure admiring himself in a mirror.
 Next, the miser holding a bag of gold represents greed or usury.
 Across the clock stands Death, a skeleton that strikes the time upon the hour.
 Finally, there is a Turkish figure representing lust and earthly pleasures.
 On the hour, the skeleton rings the bell and immediately all other figures shake their heads side to side, signifying their unreadiness "to go".

-Every hour of the day, twelve statues of Apostles with its attributes appear at the doorways above the clock.
+Every hour of the day, statues of the Twelve Apostles with their attributes appear at the doorways above the clock.
 The left and right windows above the astronomical clock slide aside to reveal the Apostles as viewed from the square in this order: James the Less and Peter, Andrew and Matthias, Thaddeus and Philip, Thomas and Paul, John and Simon, Barnabas and Bartholomew.
 Unlike the list of the Twelve Apostles mentioned in the canonical gospels, James the Great and Matthew are missing, replaced by Paul and Barnabas.